princeton-computational-imaging/Diffusion-SDF/README.md

 When sampling query points, make sure to also **sample uniformly within the 3D grid space** (i.e. from (-1,-1,-1) to (1,1,1)) rather than only sampling near the surface to avoid artifacts.
 For each training batch, we take 70% of query points sampled near the object surface and 30% sampled uniformly in the grid. `grid_source` in our dataloader and config file refers to the latter. <br>

 ## Training
 As mentioned in our [paper](https://arxiv.org/abs/2211.13757), there are three stages of training.
 All corresponding config files can be found in the `config` folders.
 Logs are created in a `tensorboard_logs` folder in the root directory.
 We recommend tuning the `"kld_weight"` when training the joint SDF-VAE model as it enforces the continuity of the latent space.
-A higher value (e.g. 0.1, 0.01) will result in better interpolation and generalization but sometimes more artifacts.
-A lower value (e.g. 0.00001) will result in worse generalization but higher quality of generations. <br>
+A higher value (e.g. 0.1) will result in better interpolation and generalization but sometimes more artifacts.
+A lower value (e.g. 0.00001) will result in worse interpolation but higher quality of generations. <br>
-** We tried incorporating the diffusion model (second stage training) into the pytorch lightning framework (see `train_sdf/models/combined_model.py`) but encountered some bugs, so currently we have separate training folders.
-If debugged will update code.
-We also welcome pull requests.

 1. Training SDF modulations